Approximation of Functions over Manifolds: A Moving Least-Squares Approach: Preliminaries -- the Manifold-MLS framework

 \begin{remark} Since $\MM$ is a differentiable manifold it can be viewed locally as a graph of a function from the tangent space $T_p\MM\simeq \RR^d$ to $(T_p\MM)^\perp\simeq \RR^{n-d}$.
 Thus, we are looking for a coordinate system $H$ and refer to the manifold $\MM$ locally as a graph of some function $f:H\rightarrow \RR^{n-d}$. \end{remark} \begin{remark} Throughout the paper, whenever we encounter an affine space

 we will denote its homogeneous part, which belongs to the Grassmannian (i.e., the linear space without the shift by $x$) as

 \end{remark}

-In this paper, we intend to utilize the first step of the M-MLS to provide an atlas of charts for the manifold.
+In this paper, we intend to use the first step of the Manifold-MLS to provide an atlas of charts for the manifold.
 This atlas would serve as the basis of our construction of function approximation as presented in Section \ref{sec:MLSFunctionApprxoimation}.
-Therefore, we wish to present here formally just the first step in the M-MLS, and quote some results that will be useful to our analysis.
+Therefore, we wish to present here formally just the first step in the Manifold-MLS, and quote some results that will be useful to our analysis.

 \textbf{Step 1 - Formal Description} \\ Let

 be a cost function.
 We wish to Find a $d$-dimensional affine space $H(r)$, and a point $q(r)$ on $H(r)$, such that

 under the constraints \begin{enumerate} \item $r-q \perp H$ \item $q\in B_{\mu}(r)$ \item $\#\left(R\cap B_{\sigma+ h}(q)\right) \neq 0$ ,\end{enumerate} where $d(r_i , H)$ is the Euclidean distance between the point $r_i$ and the affine subspace $H$, $B_\eta(x)$ is an open ball of radius $\eta$ around $x$, $h$ is the fill distance from the $\hrho$ set in the sampling assumptions.